HNx1/pyStats/README.md

 ## List of methods to date

-- Bagging and Random Forest
+- in trees.py Bagging, Random Forest, AdaBoost/SAMME

 ## Credits for some ideas/structure used in code

 - Jason Brownlee
-- Elements of Statistical Learning - Hastie, Tibshirani, Friedman